The El Dorado: Site

-The El Dorado Apartments (also spelled Eldorado) is at 300 Central Park West on the Upper West Side neighborhood of Manhattan in New York City.
+The El Dorado Apartments (also spelled Eldorado) is at 300 Central Park West on the Upper West Side neighborhood of Manhattan in New York City, United States.
 The building occupies the western sidewalk of Central Park West (formerly Eighth Avenue) between 90th Street to the south and 91st Street to the north.
 The El Dorado Apartments occupies a nearly square land lot with an area of 39,765 ft2.
 The site has a frontage of 200 ft on Central Park West and 90th Street and 194 ft on 91st Street.
 It is directly across from the Jacqueline Kennedy Onassis Reservoir in Central Park to the east.

 The El Dorado is one of several apartment buildings on Central Park West that are primarily identified by an official name.
 Even though a street address was sufficient to identify these apartment buildings, this trend followed a British practice of giving names to buildings without addresses.
 By contrast, buildings on Fifth Avenue, along the eastern side of Central Park, are mainly known by their addresses.
 Christopher Gray of The New York Times described the El Dorado as one of several apartment buildings in Manhattan with a "glitzy" name.
 The El Dorado's name is derived directly from a previous building on the site.